fedelibre/LilyDev/mkosi/README.md

 Please follow all the steps described in the LilyPond Contributor guide to [install and configure the VirtualBox machine](http://lilypond.org/doc/v2.19/Documentation/contributor/lilydev#installing-lilydev-in-virtualbox).
 In particular, remember that you need to enable EFI or the image won't boot.
-With the current legacy version of VirtualBox guest additions from stretch-backports, only the VBoxVGA graphics driver will allow to dynamically resize the host window.

 ### QEMU/libvirt